Gregeasts/The-Jack-of-All-Trades/readme.md

 Included games:
 1. **Higher or Lower** – Guess whether the next card is higher or lower than the current one.
 2. **21!** – Play against a simple dealer AI with multi-round betting.
+3. **The Jack** - An original game with the Jack as the main card involved!

 ## Project Decisions